 Both performance venues are air-conditioned, and if you typically need a sweater, shawl or jacket in places like restaurants or movie theaters, it's a good idea to bring one with you to the ballet.

-If you have questions or need advice on what to wear, contact Audience Services at 512.476.2163, weekdays from 9 a.m. to 5 p.m.
+If you have questions or need advice on what to wear, contact Audience Services at 512.476.2163, weekdays from noon. to 6 p.m.
 CT.
 We're happy of offer guidance!

 Ballet Austin's Audience Services Team is available via phone at 512.476.2163, Monday through Friday, noon. to 6 p.m.
 CT (available weekdays except major holidays) or via email at firstname.lastname@example.org.
 Call us if you need help purchasing season or individual performance tickets and if you need your tickets replaced or reprinted.
 We can also assist you with online ticket purchases, give you directions to the Butler Dance Education Center (501 W. 3rd Street) and our performance venues, and share tips on parking, special events, and attractions near our downtown studios.